Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 • “I liked your idea...”

-• “I thought about what you said to me last time…”
+• “I thought about what you told me last time...”

 As a result, the person sees that you liked his opinion and you further decided to act on the basis of this opinion.
-And now it remains for you to remind the interlocutor what kind of “his opinion” you liked.
+And now all you have to do is remind your interlocutor what kind of “his opinion” you liked.

 Hidden Influence Technique: Aikido